Kevin Farrell: Association with former Cardinal Theodore McCarrick

 After McCarrick was laicized in 2018 for credible allegations of sexual abuse against a minor, further reports of accusations and legal settlements emerged, dating back years.
-These revelations led to public questions about whether bishops and clerics closely associated with McCarrick, including Farrell, had been aware of these accusations and settlements.
+Many newspapers and columnists have questioned whether Farrell and the other bishops who served under McCarrick were aware of the molestation and abuse and decided to do nothing about it.
+Journalist Michael Sean Winters termed McCarrick as Farrell's "mentor in the episcopacy".

 McCarrick had asked the Vatican to appoint Farrell as auxiliary bishop in Washington.
 Over the next six years, Farrell served as vicar general there.
 During this time, he shared a four-bedroom apartment with McCarrick and two priest secretaries.

-According to Farrell's website when he was bishop of Dallas, the lion rampant on his coat of arms "honors" McCarrick and the yellow and red coloring at the top right of his coat of arms is also derived from that of McCarrick.

-Many newspapers and columnists have questioned whether Farrell and the other bishops who served under McCarrick were aware of the molestation and abuse and decided to do nothing about it.
-Journalist Michael Sean Winters termed McCarrick as Farrell's "mentor in the episcopacy".